 Now that it’s late October, many things are wrapping up and winding down: half-semester courses, fall foliage, baseball season, and the number of days left to find that perfect Halloween costume.

-This is also the time of year when the process of applying for most fellowships draws to an end.
+This is also the time of year when the process of applying for most fellowships draws to a close.
 While that might not seem as exciting as the World Series or zombie make-up, fellowships can take you places you might never have imagined.

 What are fellowships?

-Fellowships are opportunities for students funded by a particular organization.
+Fellowships are special opportunities for students, usually funded by a particular organization, institution, or government office, for a finite period of time.
 Fellowships allow students to expand their educational base, professional skills, and personal horizons.
 Whatever your interests or goals, you’ll almost certainly Continue reading